 \subsection{Downsampling Strategy for Temporal Displacements in MCTF}

-The larger the temporal decomposition level, the larger the temporal distance between frames in the original sequence (see Section~\ref{sec:codingorder}).
+The larger the temporal decomposition level, the larger the temporal distance between the frames in the original sequence (see Section~\ref{sec:codingorder}).
 Therefore, considerably larger temporal displacements are possible.
-If the motion is too strong for the motion estimation network to predict faithfully, the prediction errors can lead to ghosting and error propagation across decomposition levels.
+If the motion is too strong for the motion estimation network to predict accurately, prediction errors can lead to ghosting and error propagation across decomposition levels.

-To address larger motion, we propose to compute and transmit motion vectors at lower spatial resolution for temporal decomposition levels larger than one.
-Specifically, we downscale the current and reference frame before motion estimation at a factor for 2 for every temporal decomposition level $j>1$ as illustrated by Fig.~\ref{fig:lifting-mv-ds}.
-The motion vectors are hence coded at lower resolution and upscaled after the motion vector decoder.
-We use both bilinear down- and upsampling.
-The upscaled motion vectors are then used for forward and inverse MCTF.
-Our proposed downsampling strategy (\textit{MCTF-DS}) does not require additional training and its benefit will be evaluated in Section~\ref{sec:ablation}.
+To address larger motion, computing and transmitting motion vectors at a lower spatial resolution for temporal decomposition levels larger than one is proposed.
+Specifically, the current frame and reference frame before motion estimation are downscaled by a factor of two for every temporal decomposition level $j>1$ as illustrated in Fig.~\ref{fig:lifting-mv-ds}.
+Hence, the motion vectors are coded at lower resolution and upscaled after the motion vector decoder.
+Both bilinear down- and upsampling are performed.
+The upscaled motion vectors are then used for the forward and inverse MCTF.
+The proposed downsampling strategy (\textit{MCTF-DS}) does not require additional training, and its benefits are evaluated in Section~\ref{sec:ablation}.